 - Flexible, Mobile-Friendly Processes: Digital onboarding supports remote applications, available anytime, tailored by merchant profile, location, and risk level.

-- Stronger Fraud Detection and Compliance: analyse multiple data points to flag suspicious activity early, ensuring adherence to changing regulations.
+- Stronger Fraud Detection and Compliance: analyze multiple data points to flag suspicious activity early, ensuring adherence to changing regulations.

 This approach slashes approval times from weeks or days to hours or minutes, improving merchant satisfaction and enabling quicker expansion.